RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/practitioner_journey_002.md

 #### Terraform Project Setup

-Create a new file in the editor and save it as "alerts.tf."
+Create a new file in the editor and save it as "budgets.tf."
 Add the following to the top of the file (notice that you need to replace "`{YOUR-TERRAFORM-STATE-BUCKET}`" with the actual name of the terraform state bucket you created in the last exercise.
 If you haven't done so yet, do it now and meet back here when you're done):